Jayv-21/abcxyz-Scanner/README.txt

     Homebrew can be downloaded by running the following command in terminal ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+    If the jpcap.jar file is nonfunctional, then you will need to add the jar file located in abcxyz-Scanner/env/Jpcap-master/lib.jpcap.jar

 To compile and run this program, simply run the following command in terminal from the project directory
     ./run.sh

 Note:
     Heavy network traffic may slow down or crash the program.
 The packets will be processed, but the processing may take longer.